-Based in Western Colorado, specializing in cutting edge gardens and landscapes, our main specialties are three, often overlapping: Crevice gardens serve to elevate and host special plants in a novel way, representing natural rocky places.
+Based in Western Colorado, specializing in cutting edge gardens and landscapes, my main specialties are three, often overlapping: Crevice gardens serve to elevate and host special plants in a novel way, representing natural rocky places.
 Meadows provide habitat, forage, and beauty, with less input.
-Our native designs save water, money, and effort by uniquely being able to go completely without regular irrigation- the most ecological, economical answer for landscaped areas in the dry American West.
+My native designs save water, money, and effort by uniquely being able to go completely without regular irrigation- the most ecological, economical answer for landscaped areas in the dry American West.
 Meanwhile they boast a long-term without chemicals, no landscape fabric, while providing beauty to humans and service to wildlife like birds and pollinators- far surpassing that of traditional landscapes.

 Crevice gardens are a historical novelty to grow mountain plants that have come in to wider use as features in xeric gardens, and ecological alternatives to retaining walls or the disposal of waste concrete.
 They evoke the spirit of earth’s rocky places, elevating small plants and needing minimal if skilled maintenance.